Piscatoris/backwater-refresh/README.md

 Optional tile overlays for fetid pool footprints:

 - **Show tile markers**
     - Draws tiles where 3D bubbles / fetid pools are located.
-  - Defaults to off to prioritize FPS.
+    - Defaults to off to prioritise FPS.

 - **Show overlap**
     - On: draw full‑size pool footprints so overlapping pools darken where they intersect
-    - Off: one 1x1 tile marker per tile covered by any pool (higher FPS cost)
+    - Off: one 1x1 tile marker per tile covered by any pool (at a higher FPS cost)

 - **Custom colours**
     - Fill colour (with alpha)
     - Border colour (with alpha)
-    - Default setting is a 20% opacity purely cosmetic complement to the jungle grass.
+    - Default setting is a subtle, semi‑transparent complement to the tanglegrass theme.

 ### Chat message customisation